vasyas/charger-simulator/README.md

 EV charger simulator.
-Supports OCPP/J version 1.6.
+Supports OCPP/J version 1.6 and OCPP/SOAP version 1.5.
 Can be used as CLI program, or as library in any JS environment.

 # CLI usage